 The blackjack card counting trainer lets you practice the Hi-Lo count online at your own pace.
 This is a simple yet effective technique to keep track of the cards played and how they affect your chances of winning.
 As a result, you can change your betting strategy based on the current count.

 The card counting practice tool is part of our free online blackjack simulator software for iOS and Android.
-Alternatively, you can play the stand-alone card counting trainer game below:

 You start by choosing how often the game asks you the count and how many decks you want to count.
 For example, you can check the count after each hand or every 10 hands, and go through up to 8 decks.